Efim Bogoljubow: World War II and after

 Hans Frank, who enjoyed meeting top players and playing consultation games against them, invited Bogoljubow to move to Krakow to work as a chess player and translator.
 During World War II, Bogoljubow lost a match to Euwe (+2−5=3) at Krefeld 1941, and drew a mini-match with Alekhine (+2−2=0) at Warsaw 1943.
 He also played in numerous tournaments held in Germany and the General Government throughout the war.
 In 1940, Bogoljubow won in Berlin, and tied for 1st–2nd with Anton Kohler in Kraków/Krynica/ Warsaw (the 1st GG-ch).
 In 1941, he took fourth in Munich (the second Europaturnier; Stoltz won), and finished third, behind Alekhine and Paul Felix Schmidt, in Kraków/Warsaw (the 2nd GG-ch).
 In 1942, Bogoljubow finished fifth in Salzburg Grandmasters' tournament (Alekhine won), tied for third–fifth in Munich (1st European Championship – Europameisterschaft; Alekhine won), took third in Warsaw /Lublin/ Kraków (the 3rd GG-ch; Alekhine won).
 In 1943, he took fourth in Salzburg (Paul Keres and Alekhine won), and tied for second–third in Krynica (the 4th GG-ch; Josef Lokvenc won).
 In 1944, Bogoljubow won, ahead of Fedor Bogatyrchuk, in Radom (the 5th GG-ch).
 Bogoljubow trained Klaus Junge, Wolfgang Unzicker, and Klaus Darga.

 After the war, Bogoljubow lived in West Germany, and was once again allowed to play in German championships.
 While his level of play had declined significantly by this time, nevertheless, in 1947, he won in Lüneburg, and Kassel.
 In 1949, Bogoljubow won in Bad Pyrmont (third West GER-ch), and tied for first–second with Elmārs Zemgalis in Oldenburg.
 In 1951, he won in Augsburg, and Saarbrücken.

 The World Chess Federation (FIDE) did not award Bogoljubow the title International Grandmaster in 1950, as he was then considered politically compromised: pressure from the Soviet chess federation played a part in this decision.
-FIDE however awarded him the title in 1951 after outrage from the West.
+However, following outrage from the West, FIDE awarded him the title in 1951.

 Bogoljubow died in his sleep in 1952, aged 63.
 He was posthumously rehabilitated in the Soviet Union after the beginning of perestroika.